-Uncertainty about the immigration consequences of convictions has had a significant impact upon the criminal justice system. already the case that "federal consequences of state will varv according to state classifications when Congress describes aggravated felony in generic terms, without express reference to the definition of a crime in a federal statute," Lopez v.
-Gonzales, 549 U.S. 47, 58 (2006), thus creating uncertainty as to how a conviction under a particular state's law will be treated for purposes of immigration law.
-The Fifth Circuit's decision further compounds this problem by creating uncertainty based solely upon the happenstance of where the government initiates removal proceedings.
-This affects prosecutors' ability to secure agreements by significantly increasing the possibility that even a plea to a minor offense will have immigration consequences.
+Uncertainty about the immigration consequences of convictions has had a significant impact upon the criminal justice system. already the case that "federal consequences of state crimes will vary according to state severity classifications when Congress describes aggravated felony in generic terms, without express reference to the definition of a crime in a federal statute," Lopez v.
+Gonzales, 549 U.S. 47, 58 (2006). thus creating uncertainty as to how a conviction under a particular state's law will be treated for purposes of immigration law.
+Allowing the Fifth Circuit's decision to stand will affect prosecutors' ability to secure agreements by significantly increasing the possibility that even a plea to a minor offense will have untold immigration consequences.
 See, e.g., Brittany Schoepp, Panel Hears Deportation Fears of Hispanics, WIS.
 STATE J., Feb.
 26, 2008, at D1 (defense attorney stating that "many of his clients, who would normally accept plea bargains for minor crimes, are now too afraid that even a short jail sentence will mean deportation, so they take their case to trial").

-Finally, other important law enforcement goals can be served when a prosecutor decides to exercise discretion to bring a lesser charge, such as in securing cooperation agreements.
+Finally, the uncertainty created by the Fifth Circuit's decision in undermining prosecutorial discretion also adversely affects prosecutors' ability to bring a lesser charge to secure cooperation agreements.
 As the ABA has noted, "[p]rosecutors frequently and properly choose to pursue a lenient course with one participant in a criminal activity in order to bring other, more serious, offenders to justice."
 ABA STANDARDS § 3-3.9(b) cmt.
-In cases that rely heavily upon evidence provided by confidential informants, the ability to induce a plea to a lesser charge avoids a public trial in which the informant's identity would be revealed, thus reducing the "likelihood that the informant's usefulness in other investigations will be seriously diminished or destroyed," U.S. Attorney's Manual § 9-27.420 cmt.
-7. And obtaining a plea in one case can free up prosecutorial resources that may be better used to dispose of other cases.
-See id. cmt.
-11 ("A plea disposition in one case may facilitate the prompt disposition of other cases, including cases in which prosecution might otherwise be declined.").
+In cases that rely heavily upon evidence provided by confidential informants, a prosecutor's ability to induce a plea to a lesser charge avoids a public trial in which the informant's identity would be revealed, thus reducing the "likelihood that the informant's usefulness in other investigations will be seriously diminished or destroyed."
+U.S. Attorney's Manual § 9-27.420 cmt.
+7. Obtaining cooperation through a plea in one case also can free up prosecutorial resources that may be better used to dispose of other cases.

 In sum, the exercise of discretion in making charging decisions reflects an assessment of the facts, circumstances, and available resources by the prosecutor, the actor in the criminal justice system with the highest competence to exercise that discretion in a full and considered manner.
-Granting certiorari in this case provides the best vehicle for this Court to ensure that the crucial role that such discretion plays in the fair and efficient administration of criminal justice is respected by the lower courts.
+Reversing the Fifth Circuit's decision would ensure that the crucial role that such discretion plays in the fair and efficient administration of criminal justice is respected by the lower courts.